-There are some pretty easy to come by ingredients in this recipe, but let’s talk about a few omissions and substitutions in case you don’t have some of them.
+These are some pretty easy ingredients, but let's talk about a few omissions and substitutions in case you don't have some of them.

-- Chives can be omitted completely, or you can use any other herb (fresh or dried) you have.
-If using dried, add just a pinch or two.
+- Chives can be omitted completely, or you can use any other herb (fresh or dried) you have like parsley, mint or even thyme.
+If using dried, add just a few pinches.

-- If fresh cream or even milk is not available, make do with powdered milk.
+- If fresh cream is not available, make do with powdered milk.
 Follow the directions on the powdered milk packet to make 1 cup of milk and add it directly to the soup after releasing the pressure in your instant pot.